C++ · Computer Science · OOP

 Key Points About Abstraction

-• Pure Virtual Functions: virtual function() = 0 makes a class abstract
+• Pure Virtual Functions: virtual f() = 0 makes a class abstract

 • Must Override: Derived classes must implement all pure virtual functions